mosdefi/web3-batch-exporter/README.md

 `cd stack && ./post.sh`

-After a while there will messages like the following every minute appearing:
+Once started, there will be a new batched call and a push to prometheus with the results every minute.

+You can CTRL-C this safely, the worker will continue querying and pushing data in the background.

 ```
 calling web3-batch-service...